ashra-f/CIS376_Assignment02/README.md

 ## Usage

-Connect to the API on http://localhost:8080 (or, if you changed the port, on http://localhost:YOUR_PORT) using Postman or Insomnia.
+Connect to the API on http://localhost:8080 (or, if you changed the port, connect on http://localhost:YOUR_PORT) using Postman or Insomnia.

 ### API Endpoints